Real Estate Advisors

 Dublin D02 FY24.

 The original Dowdstown House was built in the 19th Century.
 It was later extended in the latter part of the 19th Century and again by its current owners in the mid-20th Century.
 The property as we see it today sits imposingly on the landscape.
-It is approximately 2,855 Sqm in size with approximately 113 rooms.
+It is approximately 2,855 Sqm in size.
 Its current use, in part, offers counselling accommodation with ancillary office accommodation.
 The remainder of the building is utilised for retreat purposes, with occasional overnight accommodation. [more]

 The Far East Office property is originally a late 1920’s structure with the addition of a ground and first floor wing completed in the late 1940’s/early 1950’s, positioned to the left of the main entrance door.